MicrosoftDocs/azure-devops-yaml-schema/task-reference/archive-files-v2.md

 **`replaceExistingArchive`** - **Replace existing archive**<br>
 Type: boolean.
 Required.
 Default value: true.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 If an existing archive exists, specify whether to overwrite it.
-Otherwise, files will be added to it.
+Otherwise, files will be added to it as long as it is not a compressed tar.

+If adding to an existing archive, these types are supported:

+- `zip`
+- `7z`
+- `tar` - uncompressed only
+- `wim`
 <!-- :::editable-content-end::: -->

 :::moniker-end